 If your dog does eat grapes, you should call your veterinarian immediately for advice.
 Negative effects can take effect in as little as 72 hours.
 However, the particular chemical that causes this is unknown.

 Are you looking for a way to incorporate grapes and raisins into a treat for your flock?
-Here is a great treat recipe they will be sure to love!
+Here are some great treat recipes they are sure to love.

 - 6 tablespoons of oats.

 - ½ cup of chicken layer pellets or crumbles.

 - ¼ – ½ cup of dried mealworms.